davidawodiran/NETWORKWALKS-B083-WK2-FOOTPRINTING-AND-NETWORK-SCANNING/README.md

 ## 📌 Overview

-Week 2 of the NetworkWalks Cybersecurity & Ethical Hacking Internship focused on the reconnaissance and information-gathering phase of a security assessment.
+Week 2 of the NetworkWalks Cybersecurity & Ethical Hacking Internship focused on the reconnaissance and information gathering phase of a security assessment.

-This is one of the most important stages in any security engagement — before you can test a system, you need to understand what's out there.
+This is one of the most important stages in any security engagement.
+Before you can test a system, you need to understand what's out there.
 The five practicals this week covered passive and active reconnaissance techniques, publicly available information gathering, visual link analysis, footprinting, and authorized network scanning.